EcstaticCrusade/production-docs/producer/sunday-service-flow-campus-streaming.md

 1) Once the MC is on camera, prompt front house graphics for MC lower thirds
 1) When the lower third finishes, lead cameras and front house graphics to display right thirds
 1) During the service / tithing prayer, lead cameras and front house graphics to remove right thirds
-1) Once the MC is finished, prompt front house graphics for Resi Start
+1) Once the MC is finished, prompt front house graphics for Resi Start macro
     - Their Resi Start macro

 ## Message

 1) Once the pastor is visible, press the Resi Message macro
-1) When the prayer at the end of the sermon is complete, press the Resi Stop: ONL BCST
+1) When the prayer at the end of the sermon is complete, lead video and audio to transition back to in-house.
-    - This macro changes the back wall to message graphic
+    - After "amen", give audio and video a two count (2, 1, Go)
+    - Press the Resi Stop: ONL BCST macro

 ## Response